D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 This solution does not meet the goal.

 Every deployment in Azure is described by a template in JSON format.
-You can access the underlying template from teh Export Template settings blade of the VM resource and can deploy a **single** new instance of a resource by modifying the template parameters.
+You can access the underlying template from the Export Template settings blade of the VM resource and can deploy a **single** new instance of a resource by modifying the template parameters.
 However, in this case you need to deploy other 20 VMs by means of an aoutomated process and therefore this solution would not meet this requirement.